Category Archives: drinks

 Enjoy these teas hot or cold and take advantage of them as a delicious alternative to plain water (especially the decaffeinated varieties).

-Caffeine: The label does not disclose how much caffeine is in a serving but it contains several sources.
-Guarana seed powder and yerba mate.
-The product also has green tea extract however the website says, “Green tea used in Zeal is standardized at 50% EGCG content and is considered decaffeinated because when it is processed to contain a high level of antioxidants (EGCG), the amount of naturally occurring caffeine is reduced” the guarana and yerba mate most likely do provide caffeine.
+The label does not disclose how much caffeine is in a serving, but it contains several sources: guarana seed powder and yerba mate.
+The product also has green tea extract; however, the website says, "Green tea used in Zeal is standardized at 50% EGCG content and is considered decaffeinated because when it is processed to contain a high level of antioxidants (EGCG), the amount of naturally occurring caffeine is reduced."
+The guarana and yerba mate most likely do provide caffeine.

-Crystalline fructose: This is essentially dehydrated high fructose corn syrup (HFCS).
-HFCS is 55% fructose by volume while crystalline fructose is 90% fructose by volume.
+This is essentially dehydrated high fructose corn syrup (HFCS).
+HFCS is 55% fructose by volume, while crystalline fructose is 90% fructose by volume.
 Excessive fructose consumption is bad for the liver.

-Natural flavors: As we've discussed before, the term natural doesn't really mean much and “natural” flavors might not be everything they're cracked up to be.
+As we've discussed before, the term natural doesn't really mean much, and "natural" flavors might not be everything they're cracked up to be.

-A Screenshot 2016-01-10 17.01.08personal frustration with this product is how it is labeled.
+A personal frustration with this product is how it is labeled.
 The ingredients are extremely small red/orange print on a brown background.
 This makes it very difficult to read, a choice that I have to believe is deliberate on the part of the manufacturer.
 I find it deceptive when manufacturers label with this type of print or grey print on a dark background.
-Anytime the label is not clear and easy to read I have to wonder what they are hiding.
+Anytime the label is not clear and easy to read, I have to wonder what they are hiding.

 Coconut Milk — Not As Healthy As You’d Think